tristanseifert/libcommunism/buildopts.md

 - amd64-win: 64-bit Intel x86 with Windows ABI
 - amd64-sysv: 64-bit Intel x86 with System V ABI (macOS, BSD, Linux)
+- ucontext: Generic [setcontext()](https://en.wikipedia.org/wiki/Setcontext) based implementation. (_Note:_ This is really, really slow and mainly intended as a proof of concept.)

 # Tests
 There are a few test cases that can be built into a test executable to exercise the library.
 By default, tests are not built; change the `BUILD_LIBCOMMUNISM_TESTS` variable.